The Skills Your Employees Will Need To Tackle The Future of Work – 2020 And Beyond

 There will be a supply-and-demand mismatch of the skills businesses will need and those the current workforce can supply.
 Although the overall size of the workforce is likely sufficient to fulfill businesses’ needs, some critical skills are projected to be in short supply while the surplus of (unneeded) legacy skills grows.

 Learning & Development can’t keep pace with the quickly changing skills businesses need their employees to develop.

-Learning & Development functions must adapt to support the scale of workforce re-tooling that will be necessary during the next few years, and there’s evidence they’re already having trouble with the pace of change.
-A 2016 report concludes, “just 30 percent [of L&D professionals] are proactive in understanding how learners currently consume information and what they need for their job.”
+Learning & Development functions must adapt to support the scale of workforce re-tooling that will be necessary during the next few years; and there’s evidence they’re already having trouble with the pace of change.
+Many L&D professionals lack a clear understanding of how learners currently consume information and what they need for their job.